 Over and above my writing, I have also dabbled in documentary film.
 Our short doc Out of sight in Kashmir (co-directed with Horia El Hadad) about the personal journey of 18-year-old Farzan Sheikh, who was blinded by pellets fired by police in Indian occupied Kashmir, was broadcast online by Al Jazeera English in November 2019.
 It won Gold at the Telly Awards in 2020.

-In 2014 I co-founded The Daily Vox in South Africa, a digital platform that provides youth with a chance to elevate their stories into the national conversation.
+I am the co-founder of The Daily Vox in South Africa, a digital platform that provides youth with an opportunity to elevate their stories into the national conversation.
 Read more about The Daily Vox here or here.

 In October 2018 I joined the Nieman Foundation as a visiting fellow to explore how digital media can improve their coverage of neglected stories from rural South Africa.